Ogweno-D/tatua-odata/README.md

 # tatua-odata
 A version two!
-Consuming data from an API using reusable table.
+Consuming data from an API using a reusable table.